 We have MSA (Modern Standard Arabic), Fusha Arabic, Egyptian dialect, Libyan dialect, Saudi Dialect, Palestinian dialect, Algerian dialect, and the list goes on and on…

-What is Fusha Arabic?
+What Is Fusha Arabic?

 Fusha Arabic is basically the standard sophisticated Arabic language that is used in formal occasions, official occasions, and prestigiously authoritative occasions.